-Medical microbiology (MM) is a specialty that provides diagnostic and clinical advice essential for the delivery of clinical care across all areas of the health service and all specialties.
-A medical microbiologist is involved in the prevention of infections and at all stages of the diagnosis and management pathway in patients with infections (or suspected infections), including sepsis.
-Every GP and hospital has access to a medical microbiologist for clinical advice 24 hours a day, seven days a week.
+Medical virology (MV) is a specialty that provides diagnostic and clinical advice essential for the delivery of clinical care across all specialties and areas of the health service.
+A medical virologist may be involved at all stages of diagnosis and management pathway in patients with proven or suspected viral infections.
+Most National Health Service (NHS) organisations and medical microbiologists have access to a medical virologist for expert virological advice.
+A UK network of clinical virologists can provide advice, particularly around issues such as organ transplantation work ups, blood transfusion screening or diagnostic service for a newly emerging pathogen (e.g. pandemic influenza A H1N1 virus).

-Training is possible in medical microbiology as a mono-specialty or with infectious diseases (also see infectious diseases curriculum).
+Training is possible in medical virology as a mono-specialty or with infectious diseases (also see infectious diseases curricula).